Gordi42/fridom/docs/source/tutorials/using_models/model_output.rst

 Custom Output Region
 ~~~~~~~~~~~~~~~~~~~~

-To save only a specific region of a field variable, use the `snap_slice` property.
+To save only a specific region of a scalar fields, use the `snap_slice` property.
 For instance, to save only the first 100 points in the x-direction and every
 second point in the y-direction: